💸 Looking for a Vendasta discount? Enter your email and get up to $1,500 off.

 ✅ True partnership.
 Unlike their competition, Vendasta does not sell directly to local businesses.
 That means they won’t compete with you or use your data for their own sales purposes.
 Whenever someone asks internally about selling direct, it’s shut down faster than a college campus on a holiday weekend.

 ✅ Executive team.
 The C-suite at Vendasta is savvy, driven, and innovative.
 They’ve navigated COVID without any layoffs, and they care deeply about their employees and partners, many of whom they’re friends with.
-They also drink like fish, so if you ever belly up to the bar with any of them, settle in for a few rounds.

 ✅ Conquer Local.
 The conference, the academy, and everything they’re doing with the community is headed in the right direction.
 Partners get a lot out of interacting with each other and learning what’s working at different companies.